postgrespro/pg_probackup/Documentation.md

 Specifies the transaction ID up to which recovery will proceed.

     --recovery-target-inclusive=boolean
 Specifies whether to stop just after the specified recovery target (true), or just before the recovery target (false).
-This option can only be used together with recovery-target-name, recovery-target-time, recovery-target-lsn, or recovery-target-xid options.
-The default value is taken from the `recovery_target_inclusive` variable.
+This option can only be used together with `--recovery-target-name`, `--recovery-target-time`, `--recovery-target-lsn`, or `--recovery-target-xid` options.
+The default value is taken from the [recovery_target_inclusive](https://www.postgresql.org/docs/current/recovery-target-settings.html#RECOVERY-TARGET-INCLUSIVE) parameter.

     --recovery-target-action=pause|promote|shutdown
     Default: pause
-Specifies the action the server should take when the recovery target is reached, similar to the `recovery_target_action` option in the recovery.conf configuration file.
+Specifies [the action](https://www.postgresql.org/docs/current/recovery-target-settings.html#RECOVERY-TARGET-ACTION) the server should take when the recovery target is reached.

 ##### Retention Options
-You can use these options together with `backup` or `delete` commands.
+You can use these options together with [backup](#backup) and [delete](#delete) commands.
 For details on configuring retention policy, see the section [Configuring Backup Retention Policy](#configuring-backup-retention-policy).

     --retention-redundancy=redundancy
     Default: 0